to Gatherings in Jesus’ Name!

 The intention of the members of this church is to maintain the ordinances and examples of the churches found in the New Testament [introduction here], including believer’s baptism, the Lord’s supper weekly, local church government, and some common evangelical practices that follow the scriptures.
 However as a church we operate according to several New Testament principles that are somewhat unusual among churches today, notably:

 We meet in the name of Jesus Christ only.
 We do not meet under any denominational umbrella, nor include any organizational name as part of our description.
 This is to obey the Lord’s specific command to gather together in his name, as well as multiple commands to do everything in his name, and the specific exhortations in the New Testament to avoid sectarian divisions.
 The churches of the New Testament were named according to their locality, not according to any sectarian affiliation.
 So we do the same.

 We have a local pastorate, made up of multiple lay preachers and teachers found in the church.
 We do not hire any pastor from without the church.
 We do not have a democratic church government.
 The church has had local elders and deacons serving the church since its inception recognized by their ministry to others, and these make the decisions governing the church [more here].
 New elders and deacons are added to this group of leaders when their ministry in the church makes them appropriate.
-This is according to the practice in the New Testament of the rule of elders, and of laying hands on existing members of the churches to raise them to their appropriate offices.
+This is according to the practice in the New Testament of the rule of elders, and of laying hands on existing members of the churches to appoint them to appropriate offices.